Kent State shootings

-The Kent State shootings (also known as the Kent State massacre or May 4 massacre) were the killing of four and wounding of nine unarmed college students by the Ohio National Guard on the Kent State University campus in Kent, Ohio, United States.
+The Kent State shootings (also known as the Kent State massacre) were the killing of four and wounding of nine unarmed college students by the Ohio National Guard on the Kent State University campus in Kent, Ohio, United States.
 The shootings took place on May 4, 1970, during a rally opposing the expanding involvement of the Vietnam War into Cambodia by United States military forces, as well as protesting the National Guard presence on campus and the draft.
 Twenty-eight National Guard soldiers fired about 67 rounds over 13 seconds, killing four students and wounding nine others, one of whom sustained permanent paralysis.
 Students Allison Krause, 19, Jeffrey Miller, 20, and Sandra Lee Scheuer, 20, died on the scene, while William Schroeder, 19, was pronounced dead at Robinson Memorial Hospital in nearby Ravenna shortly afterward.

 Krause and Miller were among the more than 300 students who gathered to protest the expansion of the Cambodian campaign, which President Richard Nixon had announced in an April 30 television address.
 Scheuer and Schroeder were in the crowd of several hundred others who had been observing the proceedings more than 300 feet from the firing line; like most observers, they watched the protest during a break between their classes.

 The shootings triggered immediate and massive outrage on campuses around the country.
 It increased participation in the student strike that began on May 1.
 Ultimately, more than 4 million students participated in organized walk-outs at hundreds of universities, colleges, and high schools.
 The shootings and the strike affected public opinion at an already socially contentious time over the role of the United States in the Vietnam War.

 Eight of the shooters were charged with depriving the students of their civil rights, but were acquitted in a bench trial.
 The trial judge stated, "It is vital that state and National Guard officials not regard this decision as authorizing or approving the use of force against demonstrators, whatever the occasion of the issue involved.
 Such use of force is, and was, deplorable."